 What is social anxiety in children?

-Social anxiety typically affects older children and teenagers, but it can also be diagnosed in children as young as four.
+Social anxiety typically affects older children and teenagers.

 Children with social anxiety usually: